nellshamrell/supermarket_manual/full_draft_1.md

 # Chef Supermarket: A Guide

-Supermarket is Chef's community cookbooks site.
+Supermarket is the Chef community's central clearing house for sharing cookbooks, tools, and plugins.
 It is a place for Chef community members to download community cookbooks, collaborate on cookbooks, and upload cookbooks to be used by other community members.
-Supermarket is also intended to make it easier to participate in Chef's open source projects through Contributor License Agreements (CLA's).
+It is also the place to share information about tools that improve Chef's ecosystem.
+The Supermarket makes it easier to start participating in Chef's open source projects by allowing individuals and corporations to sign and manage their Contributor License Agreements (CLA's).
 Check out the [Supermarket Announcement Blog Post](https://www.chef.io/blog/2014/03/24/chef-supermarket-the-new-community-site/) for more information.

 There are two versions of Supermarket available today.